-A pumpkin stack is a quick and easy way to add height to a vignette or create a statement piece.
+Pumpkin stacks are quick and easy ways to add height to a vignette or create a statement pieces.
 Sometimes I simply stack the pumpkins.

 Since I don’t live near any corn fields, I have to get a little creative!
-I was looking out my window one day, trying to think of some fall decorating ideas, and realized that the dead banana branch, hanging straight down from my tree, had a bit of a resemblance to a corn stalk!
+I was looking out my window one day, trying to think of some fall decorating ideas.
+All of a sudden, I realized that the dead banana branch, hanging straight down from my tree, had a bit of a resemblance to a corn stalk!

-I also added them between the pumpkins on my pumpkin stack and I kinda love it!
-I love how it has a lot of texture, is a little unique, and how the natural colors give that fall feeling.
+Then, I also added them between the pumpkins on my pumpkin stack and I actually love it!
+Adding these free little dried leaves gave my pumpkin stack a lot of texture.
+It is also a little unique and I love how the natural colors also give that fall feeling.

 Here’s how you can decorate with pumpkins and get this look:

 - Start with a base.
 I used a vintage bread board and it makes it easy to scoot the pumpkin stack around on the table.

 - Secondly, add your largest pumpkin.
 I like to use a mix of fall colors.
 It helps to find a pumpkin that has a short stem!

 - Next, add a couple of stems of your cornstalk or husks, going in two opposite directions.

 - Fourth, add the middle pumpkin.
 (Preferably, I have 3 sizes of pumpkins.
 I am still looking for the perfect “small” pumpkin for the top!)